 FOR THE LOVE OF OUTDOORS

-In the heart of one of Colorado’s most beautiful regions, Highlands Ranch is a picturesque setting 365 days a year – no filter needed.
-Active locals are surrounded by 26 public parks, more than 2,500 acres of natural open spaces for exploring, and more than 70 miles of trails for running, biking, and walking.
-The Highline Canal Trail winds for 71 miles along the canal that keeps Denver watered, passing through many parks on both paved and natural path surfaces, and is known to be a marathon-level training ground for the most avid cyclists.
-Bluffs Regional Park attracts hikers to enjoy a bird’s eye view of Highlands Ranch, Lone Tree, Parker, and Castle Pine that can’t be beat.
+In the heart of one of south Colorado’s most beautiful regions, Highlands Ranch is a picturesque setting 365 days a year – no filter needed.
+Active locals are surrounded by over 26 public parks, adjacent to 15,000 acres of natural open spaces for exploring, more than 70 miles of trails for running, biking, and walking, and nearby Chatfield Reservoir for boating, paddleboading, horseback riding and more.
+The Highline Canal Trail winds for 71 miles and passes through many parks on both paved and natural path surfaces, and is known to be a marathon-level training ground for the most avid cyclists.
+Bluffs Regional Park attracts hikers to enjoy a bird’s eye view of Highlands Ranch, Lone Tree, Parker, and Castle Pines that can’t be beat.
 Highlands Ranch parks accommodate a wide range of sports, from skateboarding and inline hockey to pickleball, tennis, baseball, and equestrian.
 For those looking for an outdoor adrenaline rush or a scenic stroll with friends, the idyllic expanse of Highlands Ranch outranks anywhere else to live.

 WELCOME TO THE RANCH

 Ask any long-time resident of Highlands Ranch, and they will tell you the reason why they love where they live is the distinct village feeling: a tightly knit community where neighbors can bond while out for a sunset walk or at one of the many local events.
 This master-planned community is designed to foster a unique sense of connection and bring people together where they live, work, and play.
 Dwellers of Highlands Ranch apartments find that their neighborhoods are highly walkable, making it easy to be social, make new friends, and deepen their roots in the place they call home.
-In the summer, Civic Green Park is a landmark, tree-dotted gathering place with a large picnic pavilion and a bustling calendar of events.
-Community gardens and abundant dog parks make great meeting places for friends of the two- and four-legged variety.
+In the summer, Civic Green Park is a landmark, tree-dotted gathering place with a large picnic pavilion and a bustling calendar of events, and Central Park is home to a maze and beer garden.
+The three regional dog parks make great meeting places for friends of the two- and four-legged variety.

 A HOME FOR SCHOLARS

 It’s no accident that Highlands Ranch is home to a bright and ambitious student population.
 One of the top reasons why residents choose to live here is for the excellent – and diverse – school system.
 Brilliant futures are forged on the campuses of the many distinguished elementary, middle, and high schools, as well as schools for early learning and specialized academics.
 The STEM School of Highlands Ranch and SkyView Academy are public charter schools that have both been awarded the College Success Award by Great!Schools.org.
-Highlands Ranch residents praise local schools for being both academically rigorous and responsive to each student, with many schools such as Eldorado Elementary, Ranch View Middle School, and Thunder Ridge High School becoming vibrant communities for students and neighbors alike.
+Highlands Ranch residents praise local schools for being both academically rigorous and responsive to each student, with many local school campuses becoming vibrant communities for students, parents and neighbors alike.

 LIVE WHERE YOU WORK